Skip to main content

 Photographic Objecthood: Construction, Presence, and the Sculptural Encounter will bring together critics, academics and artists interested in the sculptural capacities of photography.

-The programme opts not to examine the idea of ‘expanded’ photography where a hybridised ‘sculptural’ photograph is augmented through mixed media or in some way rendered three-dimensional.
+The programme opts not to examine the idea of expanded photography where a hybridised ‘sculptural’ photograph is augmented through mixed media or is in some way rendered three-dimensional.
 Speakers and contributors are instead invited to focus on artworks where conceptual, philosophical, or political meaning flows from a spatial or phenomenological encounter with a photograph of a specific scale and materiality.

 This symposium is organised in collaboration with artist Fiona Crisp (Professor of Contemporary Art, Northumbria University).